sirji-ai/sirji/sirji/view/README.md

 ## Screen

 The Screen module provides a method to retrieve the current screen resolution on macOS systems.
 Utilizing the AppKit framework, it captures and returns the main screen's width and height in pixels.

+## Chat

+A simple, singleton-based chat interface built with [tkinter](https://docs.python.org/3/library/tkinter.html).
+It utilizes a message queue for communicating between components and provides a neat GUI for user interaction.

+- Singleton Design Pattern: Ensures only one instance of the chat application runs.
+- Multithreaded Message Queue Support: Allows sending messages to be queued and processed asynchronously.
+- Used in Sirji's main process to take problem statement and feedback on the solution from the user.